darinz/DL/07_Transformers/04_swin_transformers.md

 | Window attention     | Local self-attention     | Efficient local context modeling       |
 | Shifted windows      | Shift window positions   | Cross-window information flow          |
 | Patch merging        | Merge patches            | Build multi-scale, hierarchical features|

+> **Explanation:**
+> The hierarchical design allows Swin Transformers to process images at multiple scales, similar to how CNNs use pooling to build up from local to global features.

 > **Did you know?** This hierarchical design allows Swin Transformers to be used as a backbone for tasks like object detection and segmentation, not just classification.